ArcadeHustle/RingEdge_NoKey_softmod/README.md

 ```
 http://d4.princess.ne.jp/diary/20158.html

+The commentary offers a great starting point for resarch into Ring* security.

 ```
 "Basically it looks like a normal PC.
 As you can see from the actual specifications, it is an AT compatible machine.
 The motherboard looks like MS-9667, but there is no stamp"
 "key-chip communication is a rather troublesome process.
 I don't know the key-chip because I can't get it."